getgort/getgort.github.io/controller-configuration.md

 ## &lt;gort&gt;

+This section contains the settings for the behavior of the Gort controller.

 ```yaml
 # Gort will automatically create accounts for new users when set.
 # User accounts created this way will still need to be placed into groups